jguerinet/Morf/README.md

 * Line width and color
 * Space width and color
 * Whether or not lines should be shown after form items
+* Switch on and off text

 ## Instructions
-To include this in your project, you can add it with Gradle by using [JitPack][1]:
+To include this in your project, you can add it with Gradle by using [JitPack](https://jitpack.io):

     repositories {
         maven { url "https://jitpack.io" }